Tuxera

 Tuxera Inc. (natively Tuxera Oy) is a Finnish company that develops and sells file systems, flash management and networking software.
 The company was founded in 2008 and is headquartered in Espoo, Finland.
-Tuxera's other offices are located in the US, South Korea, Japan, Hungary, Germany, Taiwan and China.
+Tuxera's other offices are located in the US, UK, South Korea, Japan, Hungary, Germany, Taiwan and China.

-The company focuses on data management software for embedded systems: industry-standard file system technologies (APFS, exFAT, FAT, HFS+, NTFS), other embedded proprietary file systems, flash translation layer software, and networking stacks.
-Tuxera has network file systems that support enterprise storage use cases as well.
+The company focuses on data management software for embedded systems: industry-standard file system technologies (APFS, exFAT, FAT, HFS+, NTFS), other embedded proprietary file systems, flash translation layer software, networking stacks and crypto library for embedded systems.
+Tuxera has network file sharing solutions that support enterprise storage use cases as well.

 History

 The origin of the company dates back to the development of open-source NTFS in the late 1990s.
 NTFS had been introduced in 1993 by Microsoft as the file system for Windows NT.
 At that time Anton Altaparmakov emerged as the lead developer and maintainer of the Linux NTFS kernel driver.
 Meanwhile, Szabolcs Szakacsits continued to lead a platform-independent project under the name NTFS-3G.
 In 2006, NTFS-3G became the first driver to gain full read and write support.
 Commercial activity started in 2007 and the company was founded next year.
 In 2009 the company signed agreements with Microsoft, which was followed by global expansion and establishing collaboration with chipset vendors and software platform companies.

 After several years of contributions to the Linux kernel, Tuxera joined the Linux Foundation in 2011.

+In 2014 the Enterprise division was created to build SMB (Server Message Block) file sharing, and Tuxera SMB was created.
+In 2016 an official partnership with Microsoft was formed, and the product was launched and later became Fusion File Share by Tuxera.

 In 2019, the company became a board member of the SD Association.
 Tuxera also acquired Datalight that year, adding more file systems and flash management software to their offering.
-Later in 2021, Tuxera acquired HCC Embedded, adding more deeply embedded networking and storage software focused on real-time operating systems and micro-controllers.
+Later in 2021, Tuxera acquired HCC Embedded, expanding to networking, cryptographic and storage solutions for deeply embedded environments in real-time operating systems and micro-controllers.

+In 2025, Fusion File Share was rebranded as Fusion SMB and is now part of the Tuxera Fusion platform, to be joined by Fusion NFS (Network File System) in November 2026.
+Utilized by major companies in aerospace, media, medical, research, alongside oil and gas, Fusion continues to deliver world-leading file-sharing solutions for Linux-based storage systems.

 Embedded software products

+Tuxera NitroFS (formerly Reliance Nitro)

+Tuxera NitroFS is a proprietary, file system designed to protect both metadata and user data against corruption, including during unexpected power interruptions.
+It uses a copy‑on‑write architecture with transaction points to ensure data consistency and controlled write behavior.
+NitroFS is intended for embedded and safety‑critical systems where reliable data storage is required under demanding conditions.